books

-Paint Dries As a Train Goes Off The Rails
+Paint Dries as a Train Goes Off The Rails

-Coming out XXX 2025
+Coming out August 22nd, 2025

 When a freight train crashes into Connor’s neighborhood, the ensuing fire leaves him homeless.
 He shares a cramped hotel room with his restless yet magnetic coworker, Kara.
 Thrown together as they rebuild, it's easy for them to fall for each other.